wagerc97/bird-image-recognition/README.md

-# Image Classifier
+# CNN Image Classifier

 ### About:
-Our group worked on this university project in SS 2022.
+The task was to develop a CNN that could accurately identify bird species from images.
 We used only the [Kaggle](https://www.kaggle.com/) environment for development.
 The final notebook reached an accuracy of 71.30% and was developed on our PCs without any pretrained models.
+Our group worked on this university project in SS 2022.
 - [View project](https://www.kaggle.com/code/wagerc97/cnn-with-preprocessing-71-30-test-accuracy) on Kaggle
 - [View project](./kaggle-notebook.ipynb) on GitHub